Erumely: Road

 Erumely can be approached through Mundakkayam, Kanjirappally, Manimala, Kanamala, Ponkunnam, Vechoochira, or Ranni.
 People coming from Kottayam can reach through Kanjirappally.
 People coming from Kochi can reach through Thripunithura, Pala, Ponkunnam, Vizhikkithodu.
 People from the Highranges can access Erumely through Mundakkayam - Erumely state highway.
 From the capital city Trivandrum, Erumely is accessed through Ranni.

-NH220 National Highway passes 10 km near to Erumely through 26th mile, which makes it reachable easily.People coming from Alapuzha can Reach through Changanacherry,Karukachal,Manimala.
+NH220 National Highway passes 10 km near to Erumely through 26th mile, which makes it reachable easily.
+People coming from Alapuzha can reach Erumely through Changanacherry, Karukachal, and Manimala.

 Railway

-Nearest Rail Heads are Kottayam, Chengannur, Changanassery, and Thiruvalla.
+The nearest Rail Heads are Kottayam, Chengannur, Changanassery, and Thiruvalla.

 Airport

 Cochin International Airport (119 km) and Thiruvananthapuram Airport (140 km) are the nearest airports.
-Believers Church informed Pinarayi the consent to hand over land for Sabarigiri International airport.
+Believers Church informed Chief Minister Pinarayi Vijayan that they were willing to hand over land for the construction of the Sabarimala International airport.
 The airport at Cheruvally is approved by both governments and may expect to start soon.

-On 19 July 2017, the Kerala Government has announced the construction of Airport at Cheruvally Estate of Harrisons Plantations near Erumeli, to facilitate travel of Sabarimala pilgrims.
+On 19 July 2017, the Kerala Government announced the construction of Airport at Cheruvally Estate of Harrisons Plantations near Erumeli, to facilitate travel for Sabarimala pilgrims.

-Proposed airport

-State and central governments have approved an airport for Sabarimala and Cheruvally estate near Erumely is one among three sites.
-The other sites were government sites and whether Cheruvally is a government land or not will be announced by court in a year.
-The case is in court.
+State and central governments have approved an airport for Sabarimala and Cheruvally estate near Erumely is one of three sites.
+The other sites were government sites and whether Cheruvally is government land or not will be announced by court.
+The case is still pending in court.
+As of 2026, the airport has not yet been built because the issue of land use is still not resolved.
 If implemented, it will be a green field airport with no industries or commercial building allowed with a huge radius of 50 km or more.

-The name of the proposed airport is Sabarigiri International Airport or shortened as "SABARI AIRPORT".
+The name of the proposed airport is Sabarimala International Airport or shortened as "SABARI AIRPORT".
+Distances from various places: